lj020326/ansible-datacenter/docs/ansible-multiple-yaml-inventories/example4/README.md

 ## Testing Conclusion

-The 2 test results demonstrate that we can safely target the ntp_server and ntp_client machines with the appropriate group limit filters.
+The 2 test results demonstrate that we can safely target the ntp_server and ntp_client machines with the appropriate group targets.

-We look to apply those filters in the next ntp playbook section.
+We now seek to apply those filters in the next ntp playbook section.

 ## NTP group variables